Chinese Taishan accidents and incidents

 The ship was carrying a total of 477 passengers plus 313 crew.
 Among the reported damages were broken tableware, lounge and cabin furniture, TVs.

 (MS Olympic Voyager) During the Caribbean cruise (itinerary January 15 - February 3), the ship reported a total of 35 passengers and 5 crew suffering from Norovirus symptoms (stomach cramps, vomiting and diarrhoea).
 All sick were quarantined to their cabins.

 The ship was on an 18-day voyage from Port Everglades (Fort Lauderdale FL) to Houston TX.

 |October 2002||Ship Grounding|

-(MS Olympic Voyager) In October 9, 2002, after experiencing minor hull damage (portside, below waterline), the vessel was out of service for 3 weeks for repairs.
+(MS Olympic Voyager) On October 9, 2002, after experiencing minor hull damage (port side, below the waterline), the vessel was out of service for 3 weeks for repairs.
 The damage was caused when the ship attempted to avoid collision with another vessel and ran aground.

 You can add more details on reported here accident or submit new / your own Chinese Taishan ship incident ("Cruise Minus" report) via CruiseMapper's contact form.